Programming with C++11 to C++17

 The new elements often make it easier for us to write less and more correct code.
 With

-constexpr the language has a unique way to do things already at compile time.
-Our bonus: less RAM and ROM consumption as well as a time saving.
+constexpr, the language has a unique way to do things already at compile time.
+Our bonus: less RAM and ROM consumption and time-saving.

 In this class, you will learn how the new standards help you to write faster and more robust code.

 After a long period without updates to C++ until 2011, the language has been continuously improved with new standards.
 This brings valuable new features such as

 constexpr to optimize code size or performance to C++, which you are about to learn.

 You will start learning about new language elements like

 override, and uniform initialization.
 With this knowledge, you continue to look into innovations such as

 constexpr.
 Of course, you will learn about Lambdas as well.
 After all, they are one of the long-missing elements.

 Your next stop is another innovation of C++11: variadic templates.
 You learn how they work and where they will assist you in writing less code yourself.